Interactive Brokers Trading Service

 - Press OK to close the Data/Trade Service Settings window.

 The Interactive Brokers provided bracket order functionality may not work well.
-Therefore, we recommend keeping this option unchecked.
+Therefore, we recommend keeping these options disabled.

-However, for the ultimate safety, you may want to check this option and rely on the Interactive Brokers functionality because if you lose connectivity to Interactive Brokers, then Sierra Chart cannot properly manage OCO orders.
+However, for the ultimate safety, you may want to enable these options and rely on the Interactive Brokers functionality because if you lose connectivity to Interactive Brokers, then Sierra Chart cannot properly manage OCO orders.

 - Make sure TWS is running.
 To connect to the data and trading server, select File >> Connect to Data Feed on the menu.